weaponsforge/ph-regions/CONTRIBUTING.md

    git checkout -b feat/your-new-feature-name
    ```

 2. **Add Your Content:** Make your changes or additions to the project.
-If you're adding new content, ensure it's placed in the correct directory, follows intuitive file, variables, and TypeScript naming conventions, and passes the `"npm run lint"` and `"npm run transpile:noemit"` scripts.
-Furthermore, ensure proper middleware validation and API documentation to continue promoting predictable and documented API input and responses.
+   - If you're adding new content, ensure it's placed in the correct directory, follows intuitive file, variables, and TypeScript naming conventions, and passes the `"npm run lint"` and `"npm run transpile:noemit"` scripts.
+Furthermore, ensure proper **middleware validation** and **API documentation** to continue promoting predictable and documented API input and responses.
+   - > 🔔 **INFO**<br>
-   - > **INFO:** Key guidelines are also available in the project's root README file under the [**Project Folder Structure**](https://github.com/weaponsforge/ph-regions?tab=readme-ov-file#-project-folder-structure) and [**Adding New Endpoints**](https://github.com/weaponsforge/ph-regions?tab=readme-ov-file#%EF%B8%8F-adding-new-endpoints) sections.
+     > Key guidelines are also available in the project's root README file under the [**Project Folder Structure**](https://github.com/weaponsforge/ph-regions?tab=readme-ov-file#-project-folder-structure) and [**Adding New Endpoints**](https://github.com/weaponsforge/ph-regions?tab=readme-ov-file#%EF%B8%8F-adding-new-endpoints) sections.

 3. **Commit Your Changes:** After making your changes, commit them to your branch.
 Use clear and concise commit messages to describe your updates.
    ```